vijayrajpanchall/matic-docs/docs/supernets/operate/install.md

 :::info Latest release: v0.8.0

-**The lateststable release is [v0.8.0](https://github.com/0xPolygon/polygon-edge/releases/tag/v0.8.0), which is the first stable release.**
+**The latest stable release is [v0.8.0](https://github.com/0xPolygon/polygon-edge/releases/tag/v0.8.0), which is the first stable release.**

 :::